 Volunteers must have the necessary training and supervision to safely carry out the volunteer work and depending on the particular function to be performed, must meet the approved license/certification and CSU requirements.
 Requirements may include fingerprinting, background checks, and other processes established for specific types of work that may be required as determined by the Campus President, the CSU, or the external agency at which the individual provides volunteer services.

 CSU volunteers may be under the age of 18.
-If the campus believes the CSU volunteer may be a minor, campuses should ask the volunteer if he/she is 18 years old or older to determine appropriate restrictions.
-If the CSU volunteer is under 18 years old, the campus should request the date of birth to determine specific restrictions.
+If it is believed that the CSU volunteer may be a minor, ask the volunteer if he/she is 18 years old or older to determine appropriate restrictions.
+If the CSU volunteer is under 18 years old, request the date of birth to determine specific restrictions.

 Although CSU volunteers are not employees, campuses may refer to the CSU Employment of Minors policy for guidelines on restrictions that may apply.
 This document can be found on Systemwide Human Resources' Employment Policies Web site at: http://www.calstate.edu/HRAdm/Policies/employment_policies.shtml .